Why should I submit to Mirror Mountain?

 – There are no date-of-completion requirements.
 Your film can be dated from any year.

 – Films that have distribution, have been broadcast on television, or are available to view online, are still eligible for submission.

 – You must be the copyright holder of the film and its soundtrack, or have obtained permission to use copyrighted materials in any part of your work.
 You may be asked to supply documentation supporting your claim.
 Works that consist of parody, satire and critical review are excepted under Canadian copyright law.

 – Mirror Mountain reserves the right not to select any material they deem inappropriate for any reason.

-– Mirror Mountain reserves the right to remove a film from the festival lineup even after it has been officially selected and announced.
+– Mirror Mountain reserves the right to remove any film from the festival lineup at any time.

-All submitting filmmakers will be notified of the results of the jury’s decisions by November 6th 2017.
-If accepted, you will be expected to submit a high-quality Quicktime H.264 file as your screening copy by no later than November 27th 2017 or your film may not be screened.
+All submitting filmmakers will be notified of the results of the jury’s decisions by June 27th 2019.
+If selected, you will be expected to submit a high-quality Quicktime H.264 file as your screening copy by no later than July 12th 2019 or your film may not be screened.
 Filmmakers are responsible for ensuring that their Quicktime file is in good working order.

 Submissions are only accepted through the following platforms: